The holidays could make or break struggling stores

 “Without this extra boost that they normally get, we are going to see an uptick in bankruptcies and store closures in the first quarter,” said Natalie Kotlyar, a national leader of BDO’s Retail & Consumer Products practice.
 “I think many retailers were holding out filing bankruptcy to see how the holiday season is going to go.”

-Retail sales fell a seasonally adjusted 1.1% in November, according to the U.S. Commerce Department.
+Retail sales fell a seasonally adjusted 1.1 percent in November, according to the U.S. Commerce Department.
 It was the biggest drop in seven months, with many types of retailers seeing declines.
-The biggest drop was at department stores, down 7.7%.
+The biggest drop was at department stores, down 7.7 percent.

 There’s also other evidence of growing consumer caution: Overall spending from roughly Oct.
 30 through Dec.
-14 is down 5.4%, from the equivalent period last year, according to JPMorgan Chase, which tracks activity on 30 million of its debit and credit cards.
+14 is down 5.4 percent, from the equivalent period last year, according to JPMorgan Chase, which tracks activity on 30 million of its debit and credit cards.

 Liana Pai, who co-owns clothing store Liana in Manhattan, says her family business used to be bustling with customers during the holiday season.
 But with restrictions and people nervous about shopping, she has just a few people coming in per day.
 After being forced to close in the spring, Liana reopened in July, but she’s only recaptured about one third of her typical sales.
 She’s been on the verge of closing her business three times